joeavanzato/impact/README.md

 # impact

-## This tool is dangerous - misuse can lead to irreversible consequences for your data/systems.
+### This tool is dangerous - misuse can lead to irreversible consequences for your data and systems.
 Use responsibly.

-### This tool is designed to help blue-teams and sysadmins test their defenses against ransomware in a controlled environment and provide a means to easily reverse any impact with built-in decryption capabilities.
+### impact is designed to help blue-teams test their defenses against ransomware through a controlled mechanism as well as provide a means to reverse any impact with built-in decryption capabilities.

 impact is an adversary ransomware simulator designed to replicate certain functionality often observed in groups such as BlackBasta, RansomHub, etc.

-If you want to truly test your ransomware detection and prevention capabilities, impact will give you the capability to do using real-world observations.
+If you want to truly test your ransomware detection and prevention capabilities, impact will give you the capability to do so using real-world observations.

 Features:
 * Multi-threaded data encryption with file/directory exclusions/inclusions based on real-world observations
-* Intermittent percent-based encryption using AES or XChaCha20 with configurable parameters
+* Intermittent percent-based encryption using AES or XChaCha20 with configurable percentage
 * Unique symmetric keys per file to avoid known-plaintext analysis attacks
-* Encrypted file extensions based on real-world group observations
+* Ransomware file extensions and behaviors based on real-world group observations
 * Ransomware Note Content/Names based on real-world group observations
-* Optional capability to force-kill commonly targeted processes
+* Capability to force-kill commonly targeted processes
-* Optional capability to remove existing VSS Copies
+* Capability to remove existing VSS Copies
-* Ability to either append or mutate extensions for additional simulation effect
 * Capability to create 'dummy' data sets of specified size/file count for targeting rather than using pre-existing data
 * Capability to adjust number of encryption/decryption routines (concurrency)
 * Ability to execute ransomware 'inline' or 'outline' - meaning either writing over the same file or writing to a new file and deleting the original
+* Encrypted configuration data embedded into the executable
+* Ability to delay ransomware note creation to avoid static detection signatures
+* Can target specific directories or enumerate local/network drives to target

 Just a note that this does not perfectly emulate all the TTPs/Behaviors of any given group - but it is good enough as a simulation in my experience.